Pre-Configured Proxies

 The best practice is to limit the match scope to be as narrow as possible.
 There could be unintended or unexpected side effects if the match string is larger than necessary.

-ALL values that match the capture group value, in this case aa
+ALL values that match the capture group value, in this case aa, will be replaced.

 Chase Stratus PAN Matcher